LispEngineer/nucleo-uart/README.md

 * DONE - Get UART transmit working for MIDI
   * Send a note on and off regularly
 * Get UART receive working for MIDI
+* Make an event-driven non-DMA, non-interrupt-driven MIDI & USB Serial version of the code with circular output buffers
 * Get DMA UART working
 * Build something simple:
   * MIDI receive